gtdoctor/PCA_Matching/README.md

 # PCA Ancestry matching algorithm

-GOAL: to find up to "nc" unique controls within a certain "threshold" "distance" of each case, based on principal components of a genetic relationship matrix.
+GOAL: to find up to "nc" unique controls within a certain "threshold" "distance" of each case, based on principal components of a standardised genotype matrix.

 ## INPUTS:
 Requires: